Gar Tsenyen Gungton

-In 692, the Tang Chinese troops invaded Tibet in order to recapture the lost land: Four Garrisons of Anxi.
-Gungton fought together with his brothers Trinring Tsendro, Tagu Risum, and Western Turks' khan Ashina Tuizi (阿史那俀子).
+In 692, the Tang Chinese Troops invaded Tibet in order to recapture the lost land: Four Garrisons of Anxi.
+Gungton fought together with his brothers.
+Trinring Tsendro, Tagu Risum, and the Western Turks' khan, Ashina Tuizi (阿史那俀子).
 Tibetan was defeated in the battle.
-Two years later, Tibetean was defeated by Chinese general Wang Xiaojie near Qinghai Lake, Gungton and Ashina Tuizi had to flee back to Tibet.
+Two years later, Tibetan was defeated by a chinese general, Wang Xiaojie near Qinghai Lake, Gungton and Ashina Tuizi had to flee back to Tibet.

-The young king Tridu Songtsen had realised that members of the Gar family had become independent warlords and posed a threat to the central authority of the king for a long time.
+The young king, Tridu Songtsen, had realised that members of the Gar family had become independent warlords and posed a threat to the central authority of the king for a long time.
 Tridu Songtsen was very angry about this defeat and tried to weaken their influence, and Gungton realised it soon.
-According to Old Tibetan Annals, Gungton launched a rebellion against the young king in the next year.
+According to the Old Tibetan Annals, Gungton launched a rebellion against the young king in the next year.
 The young king led troops personally, quickly put down the rebellion.
 Gungton was captured and executed.